Consumer medicine information

 Gastric ulcer.

 Treatment with a histamine H2-antagonist may mask symptoms associated with carcinoma of the stomach and, therefore, may delay diagnosis of the condition.
-Accordingly, where gastric ulcer is suspected, the possibility of malignancy should be excluded before therapy with Zantac oral liquid, tablets or injection is instituted.
+Accordingly, where gastric ulcer is suspected, the possibility of malignancy should be excluded before therapy with Zantac tablets is instituted.

 Long-term use.